+STALLInt:

-STALLInt: Indicates channel has stalled.
+Indicates channel has stalled.
 This interrupt is generated on a Channel State machine transition from ON to STALL state, if STALLIntEn set.
 This is a critical interrupt as it indicates that an over/underflow condition will occur as soon as the peripheral's FIFO is full/empty.
-The interrupt is cleared by either disabling the channel or writing a new base address which will move the state machine onto the generated on a Channel State machine transition from NEXT to ON state if NFBIntEn set.
-The interrupt is cleared by either disabling the channel or writing a new base address, which will move the state machine onto the next state.
+The interrupt is cleared by either disabling the channel or writing a new base address which will move the state machine onto the ON state.